 Many people aspire to be an author.
 If you are one of those people and decide to pursue the dream, hopefully, these tips will be of assistance.

 My blogging friends and publisher assisted me.
 Hopefully, my experiences and these tips can assist you.

 Readers, please share, so other writers aspiring to be authors know the steps to take.
 I recommend bookmarking this post, so when your turn comes to be an ebook writer, you can have this guide handy.

-Have you considered ebook writing?
+Have you considered becoming an ebook creator?
 When do you think the timing will be right?
 Have you already authored an ebook?
 Any additional tips for those who are considering it?
 I look forward to your views in the comments section.